jbowkett/CV/README.md

 * Programmed IEF on major client deployment projects including Scotiabank, Barclays, Royal Bank of Scotland, NYSE and Bank of Scotland.
 * Developed custom Java tools and extensions for use within the IEF framework.
-* Administered an Oracle database.
+* Administered an Oracle 8i Enterprise Edition database.
 * Created workarounds to various framework issues such as loading 6.5 million customer account records safely into memory while still assuring fast and efficient lookup.